acgtwentyone/react-native-easy-search-input/README.md

     />
 ```

-We encourage you to take a look at the example folder
+We encourage you to take a look at the example folder.

 ## API
 Here is the customization properties you may use in order to customize your breadcrumb.
 There is brief description of prop, type, option, and description